ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

 1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
 2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above..
+     * `RC_CLIENT_ID` - set to the Client ID of the app you created above
+     * `RC_CLIENT_SECRET` - set to the Client Secret of the app you created above
+     * `RC_JWT` - set to the [JWT credential you created](../../authentication/jwt/create-jwt) for yourself
+     * `SMS_SENDER` - set to a RingCentral phone number you wish to send an SMS from in this code sample
+     * `SMS_RECIPIENT` - set to a phone number you wish to send an SMS to in this code sample

 ## Send an SMS